pablovegan/Python-tips-tools/README.md

 select = ["F", "E"]
 ```

-### Formatters
+### Formatting

 Keeping track of all the errors and fixing them can be painful...
 This is where automatic tools to format the code enter.
-The two most popular are `autopep8` and `black`.
+The two most popular are [`autopep8`](https://pypi.org/project/autopep8/) and [`black`](https://github.com/psf/black).
 I prefer `black` because it requires less configuration.
 To format our library simply type in the command line
 ```console
 black mypackage
 ```